 One must understand that the local municipality and homeowner’s association do have a say in your shed sizes.
 Localities usually require a homeowner to register the placement of a shed with the zoning department before getting it installed.
-Larger structures can sometimes even call for a building permit, so you need to make sure to plan ahead to avoid any kind of legal actions such as fines.
-HOA typically set limits on the footprint and height of your shed.
+Larger structures can sometimes even call for a building permit, so you need to make sure to plan ahead to avoid any kind of legal action, such as fines.
+HOA typically sets limits on the footprint and height of your shed.
 Review the Homeowner Association’s covenants, conditions, and restrictions before purchasing your storage unit.

 Choosing a shed style can often be very difficult.
 One must think about their needs and uses for the Shed before purchasing a certain style.
 Something to consider when choosing a certain style is also your current budget.

-The wood-built sheds usually require a good amount of maintenance such as repainting, repairing damaged or rotted parts, and sometimes refastening loose parts.
+The wood-built sheds usually require a good amount of maintenance, such as repainting, repairing damaged or rotted parts, and sometimes refastening loose parts.
 Metal and Plastic sheds don’t need to be painted and require very little maintenance.

 Customize Your Building

 Let us help you protect your valuables with a quality-built storage unit.
-Check out our catalog for more shed sizes, styles and options and view prices for your ideal shed.
+Check out our catalog for more shed sizes, styles, and options and view prices for your ideal shed.
 Also, we now have a 3-D builder to make it easier for you to customize and build your own unique shed.
 You can easily request a quote and make your dream shed a reality.